c-blake/nio/FAQ.md

 1a) Why not bio for binary IO?

-   To avoid confusion with block/buffered IO which is "similar but different" and focus on the main points of nativeness/number-hood.
+   To avoid confusion with block/buffered IO which is "similar but different" in the same context and focus on the main points of nativeness/number-hood.

 2) How do I express a row format?